johngao2/EM-hotel-demand/README.md

 **Sprint 1 goals:**
 - Input data:
-  - Preprocess originial transaction data **done**
+  - Preprocess original transaction data. **DONE**
-  - Build transaction vector: all bookings at beginning of day, each cell is date range and room type **done**
+  - Build transaction vector: all bookings at beginning of day, each cell is date range and room type. **DONE**
-    - simplify by only including room type info in each cell
+    - simplify by only including room type info in each cell.
-  - Build availability table: each row is possible book date, each col is (roomtype, stay date) tuple
+  - Build availability table: each row is possible book date, each col is (roomtype, stay date) tuple.
-    - simplify by making each col only roomtype
+    - simplify by making each col only roomtype.
-  - Customer types: Room type dependent only, constains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap, grouped by similarity
+  - Customer types: Room type dependent only, constains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap, grouped by similarity.
 - Model:
-  - Add lasso regularization to ipopt code
+  - Add lasso regularization to ipopt code.

 ### Other notes:
 - Review R GLM for poission regression, what kind of link functions are reasonable?